spyridon-ninos/jsr-303-spring-boot-example/README.md

-# jsr-303-spring-example
+# jsr-303-spring-boot-example
-Example demonstrating the validation capabilities of JSR-303 in spring
+Example demonstrating the validation capabilities of JSR-303 using spring boot